learn-the-web/topics/dom.md

 ### Event propagation

-Events follow a propagation in Javascript that includes the capture phase: starting at the `<html>` element and working down the children until it hits the element; then the bubbling phase that goes backwards up the parents of the element. *On each element in the capturing and bubbling phase an event is fired.*
+Events follow a propagation in JavaScript that includes the capture phase: starting at the `<html>` element and working down the children until it hits the element; then the bubbling phase that goes backwards up the parents of the element. *On each element in the capturing and bubbling phase an event is fired.*

 **Capturing phase:**